Emporia State Hornets basketball

 The Emporia State Hornets basketball team represents Emporia State University in Emporia, Kansas, in the NCAA Division II men's basketball competition.
-The team is coached by Craig Doty, who is in his first season as head coach.
-The Hornets currently compete in the Mid-America Intercollegiate Athletics Association.
+The team is coached by Tom Billeter, who is in his first season as head coach.
+The Hornets compete in the Mid-America Intercollegiate Athletics Association.

 The basketball team plays its home games in William L. White Auditorium downtown Emporia.
 Since joining the NCAA in 1991, Emporia State has only been to the NCAA Tournament twice: 2004 and 2007.

 Overview

 The Emporia State Hornets team annually plays a nineteen-game conference schedule that is preceded by an out-of-conference schedule that includes one exhibition game between the Kansas Jayhawks or the Kansas State Wildcats, switching every other year.
 The conference schedule consists of playing every MIAA member at least once, some twice.
 Emporia State does, however, play the Washburn Ichabods in the rivalry known as the Turnpike Tussle and the Pittsburg State Gorillas.